haideraslam118500-dotcom/dental-voice-bot1/README.md

 ## How the receptionist behaves

-- 10–15 varied greetings are chosen at random per call, all in a friendly UK tone.
+- Every call starts with: “Hi, thanks for calling our dental practice.
+I’m your AI receptionist, here to help with general information and booking appointments.
+Please note, I’m not a medical professional.
+You can ask about our opening hours, our address, our prices, or say you’d like to book an appointment.”
-- `<Gather>` prompts accept both speech and DTMF (1–4) with barge-in enabled so callers can interrupt.
+- `<Gather>` prompts listen for natural speech with barge-in enabled so callers can interrupt—no keypad presses required.
 - The bot answers questions about opening hours, address, and prices using:
   - `HOURS_LINE`: “We're open Monday to Friday, nine till five; Saturdays ten till two; Sundays closed.”
   - `ADDRESS_LINE`: “We're at 12 Market Street, Central Milton Keynes, MK9 3QA.”